-When the welding rod moves to the end of the weld, move in a circle until the arc pit is filled, and then pull off the arc.
-This method is applicable to the ending of a thick plate.
+To finish welding a thick plate, follow this technique: as the welding rod approaches the end of the weld, move in a circular motion until the arc pit is filled, and then slowly pull off the arc.

 (2) Repeated arc breaking ending method:

-When the welding rod moves to the end of the weld, repeatedly extinguish and strike the arc at the arc pit several times until the arc pit is filled.
+When the welding rod reaches the end of the weld, repeatedly extinguish and strike the arc at the crater several times until it is filled.

-This method is generally suitable for thin plate and high current welding, but it is not suitable for alkaline electrode because it is easy to produce pores.
+This technique is typically appropriate for thin plates and high current welding, but it is not suitable for alkaline electrodes as they tend to create pores.

 (3) Back welding ending method:

-Move the welding rod to the end of the weld, stop it, and change the angle of the welding rod to weld back for a short section.
-This method is suitable for alkaline electrode.
+To weld back for a short section using an alkaline electrode, move the welding rod to the end of the weld, come to a stop, and then adjust the angle of the welding rod.
+This method is effective for this type of electrode.